yhwh/node-qt/README.md

 ## Building

 You will need to install Node's addon build tool [node-gyp](https://github.com/TooTallNate/node-gyp).
+There is no need to install Qt - the necessary binaries are bundled in `deps/`.

 From the node-qt project dir, run:

 ```
 $ npm install -g node-gyp